 Updating Your Information with Editorial Manager

-If you receive a request to review but have not registered with Editorial Manager, it means that either the journal's Editor or the journal office registered you into the system as a potential reviewer.
-Your username and password will be provided in the email with the review request.
-Your username and password is confidential to you, therefore you need to store this carefully.
+If you receive a request to review but have not registered with Editorial Manager, it means that either the journal's editor or the journal office registered you into the system as a potential reviewer.
+Your username and password will have been provided in the e-mail with the review request.
+If you forgot your login information or are having any difficulty, you can click the "Send Login Details" link on the Editorial Manager login page, or send an e-mail to thejournal office.
+Your username and password are confidential to you, so do not share this information with anyone.

-When you log into the system for the first time, please go to "Update my Information" in the navigation bar at the top of the page.
+When you log into the system for the first time, please click "Update My Information" in the navigation bar at the top of the page.
 There you can change your username and password, verify that the information provided is correct, and add more pertinent contact details.

 General Peer Review Information

-Generally, manuscripts are sent to 2-3 referees.
-The identity of referees is strictly confidential and you are requested to not communicate directly with the authors.
-You are also asked to not disclose your identity to the authors or discuss the papers you have reviewed with colleagues unless the paper has been published.
+Generally, manuscripts are sent to two or three referees.
+The identity of referees is strictly confidential, and you are requested to not communicate directly with the authors.
+You are also asked to not disclose your identity to the authors or discuss the papers you have reviewed with colleagues until the reviewed paper has been published.

-The Editor of the journal will invite you to serve as a reviewer of a manuscript.
+The editor of the journal invites people to serve as the reviewers of a manuscript.
 If invited, you will receive an e-mail invitation.
-You then must log on to the site at nse.edmgr.com using your username and password or hotlinks provided in the e-mail.
-After reviewing the abstract or previewing the manuscript, you can then agree or decline to review the manuscript.
-If you agree, you then are requested to read the manuscript, and respond through the review site to submit a review.
-You may also decline to review the manuscript if you have a conflict of interest, if it is outside your scope of expertise, or if you are unable to complete the review during the time requested.
+Log in to the Editorial Manager site at nse.edmgr.com using your username and password or the deep link provided in the e-mail.
+You will have a chance to review the manuscript's abstract before agreeing or declining to review the manuscript.
+If you agree, you are requested to read the manuscript and submit a review through Editorial Manager.
+Common reasons to decline to review a manuscript include if you have a conflict of interest, if it is outside your scope of expertise, or if you are unable to complete the review within the time requested.